mdcass/MinecraftBedrock_TooMany_Dogs/README.md

 ## Local development

 Minecraft does not support symlinks to development directories.
 Instead run the `./sync_packs.bat` script to move the directories to where they need to be.

+Run `function init` to start.
+Run `scoreboard objectives list` to see scoreboard values.